CERTAIN bands believe the powers-that-be are scared of their radical, dangerous message. Here are some that were a little bit deluded.

 The Sex Pistols

 Don’t let John Lydon’s sneering cynicism fool you – the Pistols thought they were pretty important.
-Sadly the sentiment ‘God save the Queen/And the fascist regime’ isn’t shared by the public and when she does pass away we’ll be looking at an epic national meltdown of grief with people hurling themselves off the cliffs of Dover (or pretending they want to).
+Sadly the sentiment ‘God save the Queen/And the fascist regime’ wasn’t shared by the public, was repudiated by the band themselves when Her Majesty passed on, and John Lydon was ultimately deemed to be more respectful than Phil and Holly.